zeppelinos/zos-lib/readme.md

 :warning: **Under heavy development: do not use in production** :warning:

-`upgradeability-lib` is a library for writing upgradeable smart contracts on Ethereum.
+`zos-lib` is a library for writing upgradeable smart contracts on Ethereum.
 It can be used to create an upgradeable on-chain distributed application and is also used inside [the zOS Kernel](https://github.com/zeppelinos/kernel).

 Use this library if you want to programmatically develop, deploy or operate an upgradeable smart contract system.